macchiato-dev/ristretto/container-frame.md

 For this to run, all the JavaScript code needs to be known before the frame is loaded.
 It adds a call to the start of the script running the lockdown function, and adds a SHA to the Content-Security-Policy in the outer frame with the call prepended before hashing it.
 These SHAs apply to the outer iframe, the inner iframe, and anything nested beneath it.

-To change the scripts, either create a new frame, or create an overlayed sibling frame rather than a child frame.
+To change the scripts, either replace it with a new frame, or create an overlayed sibling frame rather than a child frame.
 This technique will be used for a playground environment.

 ## ContainerFrame